Coughton Court Gardens, near Alcester

 The Tudor House is open and is well worth visiting.
 All in all, one of the best National Trust Properties.

-NT Coughton Court House and Gardens 2019 open from March - various days please click through to web site for details.
+NT Coughton Court House and Gardens Opening Times 2021 - see latest information by visiting website.
 Small charge applies to walled garden for members and non members but well worth paying.

 Disabled access, shop, restaurant.